red-collar-official/flutter_kore/packages/umvvm/README.md

 ### Examples

-Basic example can be found [here](./example).
+Minimal example can be found [here](./example).

 More complex examples can be found [here](../../examples).

-There are small basic example with all basic components, example on using navigation and example of connecting database.
+There are small example with all basic components, example of using navigation and example of connecting database.

 ### Docs